Camilacat05/Camilacat05/README.md

 **Camilacat05/Camilacat05** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
- - 🔭 Atualmente trabalho como Analista de Suporte Técnico em Tecnologia da Informação
+ - 🔭 Atualmente trabalho como Desenvolvedora de Software .NET e Technical Writer Interna.